Lucas-Ferro/Lucas-Ferro/README.md

 - 🔭 I’m currently working on annotating syntactic and morphologic information in clinical texts
 - 🌱 I’m currently learning MatLab and WEB Programming
+- 👯 I’m looking to collaborate on machine learning resources that support the Portuguese language
 - 💬 Ask me about POS-Tagging and Dependency Parsing Tasks
+- 💙 I am focused on healthcare research

 ---